 Net change in fund balances - total governmental funds \$ (328,113)

-Amounts reported for governmental activities in the statement of activities are different because:
+Amounts reported for governmental activities in the statement of activities are different be

 Governmental funds report capital outlays as expenditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-The net effect of the amount by which depreciation expense exceeded capital outlay is to decrease net position.
+However, in the statement o cost of those assets is allocated over their estimated useful lives and reported as depreci.
+The net effect of the amount by which depreciation expense exceeded capital outlay is to position.

 Capital outlay \$ 296,986

 Depreciation expense (576,792) (279,806)

-Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Revenues in the statement of activities that do not provide current financial resources are as revenues in the funds. e not reported

 Property taxes \$ (3,377)

 Grants (8,876) (12,253)

-Issuance of long-term debt provides current financial resources to governmental funds, while repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
+Issuance of long-term debt provides current financial resources to governmental funds, who of the principal of long-term debt consumes the current financial resources of govern Neither transaction, however, has any effect on net position.
+This amount is the net of differences in the treatment of long-term debt and related items. mental funds.

 Principal payments - bonds 70,000

 Issuance of capital leases (177,266)

 Capital lease payments 60,274 (46,992)

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Some expenses reported in the statement of activities do not require the use of cur resources and, therefore, are not reported as expenditures in governmental funds. rrent financial

 Change in accrued interest 1,732

 Changes in net position of governmental activities \$ (665,432)